nuxt-modules/robots/README.md

 <p align="center">
-The simplest way to control the robots crawling and indexing your Nuxt site.
+Tame the robots crawling and indexing your Nuxt site with ease.
 </p>

 <p align="center">